HoerTech-gGmbH/doasvm-visualizer/README.md

 and commands.

 The TCP server is identical to the MHA server, only that it receives data from a TCP client instead of requesting it from an MHA instance.
-It was written for visualising data from different programming languages — primarily MATLAB, but any language that supports TCP/IP will work, e.g., Python.
+It was written as a debugging tool for visualising data from different programming languages — primarily MATLAB, but any language that supports TCP/IP will work, e.g., Python.

 Two support files are provided: `connect_to_webapp.m` for MATLAB and Octave, and `connect_to_webapp.py` for Python.
 Both work basically the same way: they